sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 If there is a difference in the data sent to the model then your pipelines have a Training-Serving skew.
 Be careful to avoid this skew.
 Otherwise you violate one of the basic assumptions in machine learning that the training and inference data are from the same data distribution.

 Note that training and inference pipelines are complementary.
 The training pipeline's primary purpose is to evaluate models and deliver the one with the best metrics.
 The inference pipeline’s primary purpose is to generate results from the model and monitor the model for any drift (more on this in Chapter 12).
-More on this result generation and feedback for the ML model in the next section.
+More on this result generation in the next section.

 <!-- <p align="center">